Online Creative Arts Supervision

 Part of the focus will be to explore ways that we can manage and maintain creative therapeutic relationships in the online setting.

 There’ll be an emphasis on positive encouragement, acceptance and support, alongside skills-building and challenge to deepen awareness and understanding.
 We will use arts materials in part of each session; you’ll be expected to have already had some experience of using the arts therapeutically.

 There are currently two separate monthly groups.
-Each group is limited to a small number of participants (up to 4).
+Each group is limited to a small number of participants (normally 4).